-- 1. Students who graduate from teacher preparation programs will demonstrate an acceptable level of content knowledge in multiple disciplines. - 2.
-Students in teacher preparation programs will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the student teaching experience. - 3.
-The students plan and create culturally responsive instructional opportunities with sensitivity to individual learners. - 4.
-The students establish the integration of technology into instruction, assessment, and communication.
+- 1. Program graduates will demonstrate an acceptable level of content knowledge in multiple disciplines. - Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the student teaching experience. - 3.
+Program graduates will plan and create culturally responsive instructional opportunities with sensitivity to individual learners. - Program graduates will integrate technology into instruction, assessment, and communication.